A whisper from the woods

 In the table below, you’ll find a rough calculation of how much this recipe costs, ingredient-wise (of course, this will change according to where one is shopping).

-One can eat fairly cheap on a plant-based diet.
+One can eat fairly cheaply on a plant-based diet.
 Planning ahead can help, too!

 Onion